ranzlee/razorx-framework/README.md

 **ID requirements:**
 - Elements with `data-rx-action` **must** have an `id` attribute (enforced at runtime)
 - Elements being targeted by `AddFragment()` must have matching IDs
-- Elements referenced by triggers (focus, loading indicators) must have IDs
+- Elements referenced by triggers (focus, loading indicators) must have matching IDs

 **This differs from frameworks like htmx:**
 - **RazorX:** ID-only targeting (`document.getElementById()`)